KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/general_settings.rst

 :1: The available tabs for the different settings: Settings, :doc:`Proxy</project_and_asset_management/project_settings/proxy_settings>`, :doc:`Markers</project_and_asset_management/project_settings/guides_settings>`, :doc:`Metadata</project_and_asset_management/project_settings/tab_meta_data>`, :doc:`Project Files</project_and_asset_management/project_settings/tab_project_files>`, and :doc:`Cache Data</project_and_asset_management/project_settings/tab_cache_data>`.
 The two latter ones are only available via :menuselection:`Menu --> File --> Project Settings`.

-:2: Defines how to set up the `project folder`_
+:2: Defines how to set up the :ref:`project folder <project_folder>`

 :3: Filters the list of available project profiles by :abbr:`fps(frames per second)` or scanning method

 :4: Opens the dialog for :ref:`creating new <project_profile_create>` project profiles

-:5: List of all available `project profiles <project_profile>`_ (left) and their details (right)
+:5: List of all available :ref:`project profiles <project_profile>` (left) and their details (right)

-:6: Defines how many initial `video and audio tracks <tracks>`_ the project will have.
+:6: Defines how many initial :ref:`video and audio tracks <track>` the project will have.
 You can add and delete tracks later from within the timeline.

-:7: Defines the number of `audio channels`_
+:7: Defines the number of :ref:`audio channels <audio_channels>`

-:8: Defines whether or not you want `thumbnails`_ of the clips in the timeline
+:8: Defines whether or not you want :ref:`thumbnails` of the clips in the timeline

-:9: Select which `profile <timeline preview>`_ you want to use for the preview render feature
+:9: Select which :ref:`profile <timelinepreview>` you want to use for the preview render feature

 .. _project_folder: